 Format Painter allows the user to copy one instance of a paragraph or heading style (including direct formatting) and then to paste the look to other instances of that paragraph or heading type in the document.
 To avoid pasting font settings when copying a linked Style, click at the beginning of a paragraph when copying and pasting formatting.
 This would be useful when the user wants to retain the underline in a second-level heading.
-Conversely, select the entire paragraph when copying and then highlight the destination past.
+Conversely, if character-level changes are desired, select the entire paragraph when copying and then highlight the destination paragraph when pasting.

 Smart Copy and Paste: Most difficulties with formatting result when copying text from one document and pasting it into another—this is especially true when copying from older documents or from pdfs.
-It is to use [paste as text] or [use destination theme] when pasting into your working document; these options are located in the pulldown menu below the [Paste button] in the Clipboard group of the Ribbon.
-It is good practice to avoid selecting the last paragraph symbol ¶ (pilcrow) in the paragraph of your source document because the pilcrow contains the formatting for the paragraph preceding it.
-When copying an entire document, use [Control-A] to highlight all the contents; hold the [Shift key] while pressing the [left arrow] to deselect the last paragraph markcontains the formatting for the entire document as well as the last paragraph’s formatting.
+It is vital to use [paste as text] or [use destination theme] when pasting into your working document; these options are located in the pulldown menu below the [Paste button] in the Clipboard group of the Ribbon.
+It is good practice to avoid selecting the last paragraph symbol ¶ (pilcrow) in the paragraph of your source document because the pilcrow contains the specific formatting for the paragraph preceding it.
+When copying an entire document that may be corrupted, use [Control-A] to highlight all the contents; hold the [Shift key] while pressing the [left arrow] to deselect the last paragraph mark; then copy and paste into a blank document.
+Note that the last pilcrow contains the formatting (including any corruption) for the entire document as well as the last paragraph’s formatting.

 If copying and pasting significant amounts of text from a PDF, consider the “Export to Microsoft Word” function available in the File menu > “Export PDF” in Adobe.
 This can easily be done by the administrative assistant team.

 Navigation pane: Similar to the TOC at the beginning of this document, the Navigation pane allows the user to quickly move through a document by clicking links.
-It is accessed in the View menu in the Show group of the Ribbon.
-Once checked, active links appear the left margin of the document.
+It is accessed in the View menu by clicking the checkbox in the Show group of the Ribbon.
+Once checked, active links appear in the left margin of the document.

 03.02 Defining a MS Word Style